Theatre in Ashland

 Enrollment, Fees, and Registration

-English 35 (1 unit transfer credit/letter grade) or English 135 (1 unit non-transfer credit). (see course descriptions under the "From Page to Performance" heading at the bottom of the first column)
+English 35 (1 unit of transfer credit/letter grade) or English 135 (1 unit of non-transfer credit).

 For further information:

-Steven Pell , (626) 585-3270 email@example.com
+Steven Pell: (626) 585-3270 email@example.com

 Pasadena City College is a state-supported, fully accredited, two-year community college with more than 28,000 students.
 It is located in Pasadena, California, and serves primarily the West San Gabriel Valley area.
 PCC offers a high-quality education with an extensive range of general education, transfer, certificate, and associate degree programs.
 With more than 60 academic and 70 Career and Technical Education programs - as well as Continuing Education, Extended Learning programs, and the Community Education Center - PCC can meet a variety of educational needs.